 Whether you end up paying less tax or not, one thing is certain – you will enjoy greater flexibility in your tax planning with a limited company than you would operating as a sole trader.
 So, what’s the fundamental difference?

 In a nutshell, a sole trader pays Income Tax as well as Class 2 and Class 4 National Insurance contributions on all taxable business profits.
-No other options are available.
-By contrast limited companies pay Corporation Tax at a flat rate of 19%.
-This is lower than the varying rates of Income Tax in UK, which range from 20% to 45%.
+The rates of Income Tax are 20% (basic rate), 40% (higher rate), and 45% (additional rate).

 Another limited company tax benefit is to withdraw money in the form of a directors’ loan.
 This is tax-free, provided the loan is repaid within 9 months of the end of the company’s accounting period.